Archangels

 How many archangels are there?

 The canonical scriptures name Michael and Gabriel explicitly, and Raphael appears in Tobit.
 The Enoch tradition names seven archangels.
-Catholic tradition recognizes three; Eastern Orthodox tradition recognizes seven.
+Roman Catholic devotion centers on the three named figures, while Eastern Orthodoxy keeps all seven.
 Protestant traditions typically stay with the canonically named figures.
 New Age traditions extend the list further beyond any canonical basis.

 Is Michael the head of the archangels choir?